justinjsmith/NebulaBridge/README.md

 # NebulaBridge

-A private repository for a React app with a Python Lambda backend that allows users to send text messages to a serverless backend and receive responses.
+A React app with a Python Lambda backend that allows users to send text messages to a serverless backend and receive responses.

 ## What This Application Does